Influence of dissolved gas concentration on the lifetime of surface bubbles in volatile liquids: Results and discussions

-Surface bubbles are made of air enclosed by a thin layer of liquid, which is vital to the bubble lifetime.
-The rupture of surface bubbles can be divided into two stages \citep{poulain2018ageing}: (i) Deterministic thinning of the liquid film due to gravity. (ii) Rupture of the film due to internal or external disturbances, which ruptures the film by nucleating a hole large enough in the liquid film.
-Of all the factors that influence the thinning rate of the liquid film \citep{menesses2019surfactant, lorenceau2020lifetime, nath2022thermal, debregeas1998life, oratis2020new}, dissolved gas concentration does not seem to influence any of them.
-Thus, we speculate that the increased gas concentration in the liquid does not influence the film thinning process, but affects the surface bubble lifetime by bringing strong enough disturbances earlier to the film, consequently leading to its earlier rupture.
+The bubble cap is made of a thin layer of liquid, whose stability and rupture determines the lifetime.
+The rupture of surface bubbles can be divided into two stages \citep{poulain2018ageing}: (i) Deterministic thinning of the liquid film due to gravity. (ii) Rupture of the film due to internal or external disturbances, such as particles or bubbles, which rupture the film by nucleating a hole large enough in the liquid film.
+Of all the factors that influence the thinning rate of the liquid film, such as surface tension and liquid evaporation \citep{menesses2019surfactant, lorenceau2020lifetime, nath2022thermal, debregeas1998life, oratis2020new}, dissolved gas concentration does not seem to influence any of them.
+Especially, a thin liquid layer on the pool will become gas-equilibrated with the atmosphere immediately after it is exposed to air, thus the surface bubble is almost always air saturated.
+Therefore, we speculate that the increased gas concentration in the liquid does not influence the film thinning process, but affects the surface bubble lifetime by bringing strong enough disturbances earlier to the film, consequently leading to its earlier rupture.
+We will see later that these ``earlier disturbances'' are microbubbles formed in the liquid pool which later rises to the bubble cap and triggers the rupture.
 This speculation is supported by measuring the initial film thickness $h_i$ of the isopropanol bubbles and the film thickness at rupture $h_r$.
 The film thicknesses are measured by Taylor-Culick method, see Section \ref{ExpSetup}.
-The initial film thickness $h_i$ is measured by puncturing the bubble with a needle right after it is generated.
+The initial film thickness $h_i$ is measured by puncturing the bubble with a needle 0.8-1.3 seconds after it is generated and $h_r$ is measured at the moment of spontaneous rupture.
 Fig. \ref{fig:initial_thickness}($a$) shows the initial film thickness $h_i$ of the surface bubbles at different dissolved gas concentrations.
-It is clear that the initial film thickness of the bubbles do not vary with the dissolved gas concentration, and the average value is found to be $h_i\approx\SI{0.93}{\micro\meter}$.
+It is clear that the initial film thickness of the bubbles does not vary with the dissolved gas concentration, and the average value is found to be $h_i\approx\SI{0.93}{\micro\meter}$.
 Fig. \ref{fig:initial_thickness}($b$) shows the film thickness $h_r$ at rupture.
 It can be seen that as the dissolved gas concentration increases, the film thickness at rupture $h_r$ also increases.
-This suggests that by increasing the dissolved gas concentration, the bubble lifetime's decrease is due to an early rupture of the film.
+This suggests that by increasing the dissolved gas concentration, the decrease in bubble lifetime is due to an early rupture of the film.
 Notice that the largest film thickness at rupture is $h_r=\SI{0.8}{\micro\meter}$, smaller than the initial film thickness $\SI{0.93}{\micro\meter}$.